 - A possible complication of chronic constipation

 - Having a family group history of hemorrhoids

 Other Conditions Or Behaviors That Can Put You At Risk Of Hemorrhoids:

 Hemorrhoids can be inherited.
-Hence, if your parents suffer from hemorrhoids it is very likely that you could get them as well.
+Hence, if your parents have problems with hemorrhoids it is extremely likely that you could have them aswell.
 Other risk factors include: